Murali Kartik: Domestic career

 The following season, 1996–97, Kartik was promoted into the senior ranks.
 In his first match, a List A fixture against Madhya Pradesh, Kartik took 2/27 from ten overs but was unable to prevent a four-wicket loss.
-He made his first-class debut the next day against the same team and bowled 16 overs taking a total of 1/18 in a drawn match.
-In a closely contested match, Madhya Pradesh were 8/89, and 17 runs short with two wickets in hand when time ran out.
+He made his first-class debut the next day against the same team and bowled 16 overs, taking a total of 1/18 in a drawn match.
+In a closely contested match, Madhya Pradesh were 8/89 and 17 runs short with two wickets in hand when time ran out.
 Kartik had scored a rearguard 47 in the second innings, without which Madhya Pradesh would have won.

 In his next first-class match, against Vidarbha, he took a hat-trick in the first innings, ending with 6/28, helping to bowl Vidarbha out for 130.
 He then took 3/27 in the second innings as Vidarbha made only 95 to cede victory to Railways.
-He ended the season with 16 wickets at 19.37, and 185 runs at 20.55 including a 74 against Bengal, but was overlooked for the Central Zone selection for the Duleep Trophy after taking only six wickets in his last four matches for the season.
+He ended the season with 16 wickets at 19.37 and 185 runs at 20.55, including a 74 against Bengal.
+Still, he was overlooked for the Central Zone selection for the Duleep Trophy after taking only six wickets in his last four matches for the season.
 In four one-day matches for Railways, Kartik took seven wickets at 12.42, including a match-winning 4/13 against Rajasthan.